 New Jersey sports betting: by the books

-There is no shortage of land-based casinos, horse tracks, and online sportsbooks in which to place a straight, parlay, or teaser.
-Listed below is a comprehensive table illustrating all the sportsbooks where bettors can wager today.
+There is no shortage of land-based casinos, horse tracks, and online sportsbooks in which to place a straight, parlay, or teaser bet in New Jersey.
+Listed below is a comprehensive table illustrating all of the sportsbooks where NJ-based bettors can wager right now.

 New Jersey online & mobile sportsbooks